 In the initial phase, three students from the Portuguese Language degree and one student from the Dance degree have earned a scholarship.
 Other students are volunteers.
 All of them have received theoretical and practical training to be teachers of immigrants, the target audience of this project.
 Linguistics Professors work in the scope of theories and methodological approaches to language teaching, creation of teaching materials, assessment, culture(s) and diversity.
 The Arts Professors work with the application of the performing arts and dance in favor of the social insertion of the immigrants in Goias / Brazilian community, via artistic-cultural themes.
-The professors are also the students' tutors/counselors, accompanying both the preparation and the execution of this process with the improvement in social, cultural and affective skills in the community.
+The professors are also the students' tutors/counselors, accompanying both the preparation and the execution of the classes, as well as the learning process of the participants and the interrelations of this process with the improvement in social, cultural and affective skills in the community.